Short on time for dinner? No worries! You can have these easy Instant Pot Mashed Potatoes ready in minutes! No more waiting for potatoes to boil.

 Instructions

-- Drain potatoes in a colander and return to the Instant Pot on “keep warm” setting.
+- Drain the potatoes in a colander and return to the cooking pot.

-- Add cream, butter, white pepper and fine sea salt.
+- Add the cream, butter, white pepper and fine sea salt.

-- Using a potato masher or hand held electric blender, blending to desired consistency, being mindful to not overmix.
-Add cream (or milk), 1 tablespoon at a time, if needed.
+- Using a potato masher or hand held electric blender, blend to desired consistency, being mindful to not overmix.
+Add the cream (or milk), 1 tablespoon at a time, if needed.
+DO NOT OVERMIX!

 - Garnish with chives, scallions or additional butter.